Skip to main content

 Pretty Yende Micaëla

-South African soprano Pretty Yende was a scholarship recipient at the South African College of Music in Cape Town and graduated from the Accademia Teatro alla Scala in Milan, where she made her debut as Berenice (Rossini's L'occasione fa il ladro).
-Her acclaimed career has taken her to the world's great opera stages, including the Metropolitan Opera in New York, the Los Angeles Opera, the Opéra national de Paris, the Vienna State Opera, the Bavarian State Opera, the Staatsoper Unter den Linden Berlin, the Grand Théâtre de Genève, the Zurich Opera House, the Royal Opera House Covent Garden in London, the Théâtre des Champs-Élysées and the Gran Teatre del Liceu in Barcelona.
-Her extensive repertoire includes roles such as Violetta (La traviata), Elvira (I puritani), Amina (La sonnambula), Pamina (Die Zauberflöte), Susanna (Le nozze di Figaro), Juliette (Roméo et Juliette) as well as the title roles in Manon and Lucia di Lammermoor.
+South African soprano Pretty Yende was a scholarship recipient at the South African College of Music in Cape Town and graduated from the Accademia Teatro alla Scala in Milan.
+Her career has taken her to the world’s major opera stages, including the Metropolitan Opera in New York, the Opéra national de Paris, the Vienna State Opera, the Bavarian State Opera, the Staatsoper Unter den Linden in Berlin, the Royal Opera House, Covent Garden, in London, the Théâtre des Champs-Élysées, and the Gran Teatre del Liceu in Barcelona.
+She has appeared on stage as Violetta (La traviata), Elvira (I puritani), Amina (La sonnambula), Pamina (The Magic Flute), Susanna (The Marriage of Figaro), as well as Manon and Lucia di Lammermoor.
+In the summer of 2026, she made her debut at the Tyrolean Festival Erl as Leonora (Il trovatore).

 Vittorio De Campo Zuniga